When Should Your Child Specialise in a Sport? What the Science Says

 One of the hardest things about being a sports parent is managing other people's urgency.
 Other parents who are already hiring personal coaches.
 Clubs that talk about pathways and academies for seven-year-olds.
 The feeling that if you don't commit now, your child will fall behind.
 Here's what the science says to that: they won't.

 Children who are pressured into early specialisation often develop a fragile relationship with sport — one built on performance anxiety rather than genuine love of the game.
 And when performance plateaus, as it inevitably does during the teenage years, many of them walk away entirely.
+The Güllich and Barth research is unambiguous on this: early specialisers are over-represented in junior elite squads but under-represented at senior elite level.
+The pattern is so consistent that the researchers describe junior and senior predictors of elite performance as opposite.

-The Infant to Athlete Perspective
+The Infant to Athlete perspective

 The research is on your side.
 So is time.
 Use both wisely.